Photographs from the series "Spitting Image"

 I grew up looking at magazines.
 Both my parents are painters, and while I was surrounded by art as a child, I found pictures in magazines more seductive.
 They drew me in.
 I remember looking at advertising images, in Seventeen Magazine, and being totally enraptured.
 In my memory I remember they looked like CGI, better than life.
 I took photography classes in high school and I remember wondering how you made a photograph look like that.
 It seemed like magic.

 As an image maker, I acknowledge this influence in my work.
 If I’m going to make images that push back in this culture, I need to know how to use that tool—advertising imagery captured my attention as a child and controlled my emotions.
 When I was younger, I wanted to know how to make photographs that were psychologically as powerful.
 It wasn’t always an active thought—I was just attracted to these types of images, and I wanted my own work to hold up and push back in the same powerful way.

 What is your relationship with social media?

 A few months ago, I started to feel stunted, like I was dulling myself online out of fear of judgement or rejection.
 I started a secret instagram account, to test my comfort and see what I would post if I was just sharing with a select group of people (who have seen me at my worst).
-Also known as a finsta… I wanted to use it to study my behavior and my fears.
+I wanted to use it to study my behavior and my fears.

-I think social media is a massive force in our culture right now and I don’t believe in escapism.
-I think the idea is elitist.
-If you are an artist making work about contemporary culture, you kind of need to study it, and in order to really understand—you need to participate (to some degree).
+I think social media is a massive force in our culture right now.
+If you are an artist making work about contemporary culture, you kind of need to be aware of these forces, study them, and in order to really understand—you need to participate (to some degree).
 I think it’s important to recognize how our identities are being shaped, how our behavior is being controlled.
 It’s a very powerful system and it’s scary how easily you can get sucked in without realizing it.

 Is there anything that significantly supports or destroys your groove or energy in the studio?